omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/hierarchy1.png)

-^ You might have seen some variation of this chart before
+^ You might have seen some variation of this chart before.
+This is a variation on Maslow's hierarchy of needs, applied to the UX of virtual reality

 ---
 ![inline](images/hierarchy2.png)